chanshiyucx/blog/journal/004-interview-simulation.md

 ### Learning Knowledge

 > How do you stay current with rapidly evolving web technologies?
-And how would you approach learning domain-specific knowledge about solar inverters and energy storage systems?

 I keep up with web technologies by various approaches: I follow tech blogs like JavaScript Weekly, contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.